John Swartzwelder: Reclusiveness

 Swartzwelder is reclusive, and rarely makes media appearances.
 At one point, fans of The Simpsons debated his existence online; some theorized that "John Swartzwelder" was actually a pseudonym for when writers did not want to take credit for an episode, or for episodes that were penned by several writers in concert.
 Comedy writer Mike Sacks described Swartzwelder as the "Thomas Pynchon of the comedy world".

 Swartzwelder declined several requests to participate in the audio commentaries on The Simpsons DVD sets.
 Executive producer David Mirkin once invited Swartzwelder to make a brief appearance in a prerecorded bit in which he would be asked if he wanted to take part, to which he would respond with "No" as an ironic punchline, but he refused.
 During the recording of the 2006 commentary for the ninth-season episode "The Cartridge Family", show runner Mike Scully called Swartzwelder's home.
 After presumably speaking with him for a minute, the man on the other end of the phone said, "It's too bad this really isn't John Swartzwelder."
 Scully and the others laughed, replied "Bye, John".
 After he had hung up, Scully said, "I know he's gonna sue us."

 In 2016, Swartzwelder created a Twitter account.
 It was confirmed official by several of his former Simpsons colleagues.
-The account only tweets excerpts from Swartzwelder's books.
+The account mostly tweets excerpts from Swartzwelder's books.

-In 2021, Swartzwelder gave his only media interview, with Mike Sacks of The New Yorker.
+In 2021, Swartzwelder gave his only interview to date, with Mike Sacks in The New Yorker.
 Swartzwelder said he agreed to the interview out of his fondness for The New Yorker and the writers whose work it has published.
 Swartzwelder said he was humbled by the praise he has received from colleagues and Simpsons fans, and that he was proud that The Simpsons encouraged fans to keep track of the writers of their favorite television shows.
+He hopes The Simpsons "helped create a generation of wise guys, who live in a world where everybody is up to something.
+If that's all we've achieved, aside from the billions of dollars we've made, I'm satisfied."